plumed/plumed2/developer-doc/plmdIntro.md

 file in the same way as you specified its location within the code.
 So for example if you had #include <boost/graph/adjacency_list.hpp> in your cpp code you would replace header_file.hpp in the above with boost/graph/adjacency_list.hpp.
 The next argument to PLUMED_CHECK_PACKAGE is one of the functions that is within the library that you are trying to link.
-If in doubt you can use the exit funciton here, which should work even if you are using template functions.
+If in doubt you can use the exit function here, which should work even if you are using template functions.
 The third argument is the precompiler directive that appears around your library calling code and that we discussed earlier.
 The last argument meanwhile is the name of the library - the part that appears after the -l.
 In the example above the code would thus try and link -llibrary_name.